dojo/docs/dojox/mobile/ViewController.rst

 Introduction
 ============

-dojox.mobile.ViewController is a singleton class which controls view transitions.
+dojox/mobile/ViewController is a singleton class which controls view transitions.
 This class listens to "startTransition" events and performs view transitions.
 If the transition destination is an external view specified with the url parameter, the view content is retrieved and parsed to create a new target view.

 Constructor Parameters
 ======================